The Vermont Statutes Online

 (4)(A) A landlord may convert a grant to a forgivable loan upon approval of the Department and the housing organization that approved the grant.

-(B) A landlord who converts a grant to a forgivable loan shall receive a 10-percent credit for loan forgiveness for each year in which the landlord participates in the grant program.
+(B) A landlord who converts a grant to a forgivable loan shall receive a prorated credit for loan forgiveness for each year in which the landlord participates in the Program.

-(f) Requirements applicable to forgivable loans.
-For a forgivable loan awarded through the Program, the following requirements apply for a minimum period of 10 years:
+(f) Requirements applicable to 10-year forgivable loans.
+For a 10-year forgivable loan awarded through the Program, the following requirements apply for a minimum period of 10 years:

-(2) The Department shall forgive 10 percent of the amount of a forgivable loan for each year a landlord participates in the loan program.
+(3) The Department shall forgive a prorated amount of a forgivable loan for each year a landlord participates in the loan program.

 (h) Lien priority.
 A lien for a grant converted to a loan or for a forgivable loan issued pursuant to this section is subordinate to: